 Increase Proximity to Customers by Shipping Locally

 When a retailer opts to ship from their brick and mortar storefront, they are able to reduce or bypass all of the above reasons for shopping cart abandonment by lowering shipping costs, reducing lag time for order delivery and offering free shipping whenever possible.
+They can even spend the time making the delivery experience highly personalized, resulting in increased brand loyalty.

 Just how does shipping from a physical storefront help retailers achieve these advantages?